davidhousedev/Multi-User-Blog-Udacity/README.md

 * __Grunt__ - This project utilizes the Grunt task runner to concatenate and minify CSS files from /static to /static/dist.
 * __Bootstrap__ - The Bootstrap css framework is used extensively to make the site responsive.

-## License
-Read: LICENSE

 ## Installation

 ###Requirements:
+  * Python 2.7.9
-  Google Cloud SDK and Python components: https://cloud.google.com/sdk/downloads
+  * Google Cloud SDK and Python components: https://cloud.google.com/sdk/downloads

 1. Download and install Google Cloud SDK
 2. Use SDK to install Python components